 As the Project has progressed, the District has revised the original design conception.
-The Long Term Control Plan, which sets out the Project, was resubmitted in 2012 and revised further in 2014.
+The Long-Term Control Plan, which sets out the Project, was resubmitted in 2012 and revised further in 2015.
 It incorporates longer underground storage tunnels with greater capacity, and less sewer separation work, than the original conception, and sets forth a completion of Phase II in 2024 and Phase III in 2026.
 The revised plan was approved in May 2015.
-The delays occasioned by the redesign and permitting process, in particular with respect to the South Tunnel, now lead the District to expect an increase in projected costs of Clean Water Project as a whole, but the District has not reestimated the overall cost.
-As actual design and construction of the Clean Water Project have progressed, the District has been able to refine certain design elements to achieve costs savings, has altered some aspects of the original design, and continues to examine the Clean Water Project for efficiencies that can be achieved through value engineering.
-In addition, some elements of construction have been completed at lower than estimated costs.
+The delays occasioned by the redesign and permitting process, in particular with respect to the South Tunnel, now lead the District to expect an increase in projected costs of the Clean Water Project as a whole, but the District has not reestimated the overall cost, in part because design and siting work for Phase III has not yet been conducted in sufficient detail.
+For planning purposes the District is currently projecting a total cost of the Project of \$2.4 billion.

+As actual design and construction of the Clean Water Project have progressed, the District has been able to refine certain design elements to achieve cost savings, has altered some aspects of the original design, and continues to examine the Clean Water Project for efficiencies that can be achieved through value engineering.
+In addition some elements of construction have been completed at lower than estimated costs.
+The District expects the design and siting of the North Tunnel to be informed by its experience with construction of the South Tunnel, and is exploring opportunities that may exist (such as more aggressive cleaning of its existing system) that may allow for further savings.

 The District cannot give any assurances as to when the Clean Water Project will be completed or its total cost.